French-Speaking Countries in the World

 4. French Overseas Department

-French is also official in the different French territories across the world.
+French is also the official language in various French territories worldwide.
 This includes Martinique, Guadeloupe, Saint Barthélemy, and St. Barts in the Caribbean Islands.

 Mayotte and Réunion are in Africa, whereas Saint Pierre and Miquelon are in North America.
 On the other hand, Wallis and Futuna, French Polynesia, and New Caledonia are in the Oceanic region.

-French Guiana is an overseas department in France that boasts a unique blend of French and South American culture.
+French Guiana is an overseas department of France that features a unique blend of French and South American cultures.
 With French as its official language, you can indulge in the country’s rich history while experiencing the natural beauty of the Amazon rainforest.

 5. French in Oceanic